zoharh20-meet/y2s19-flask-login/README.md

 ## Warm-up Exercises

-For the warm-up, we're going to take the site you've been working on in previous labs and add a login feature to it!.

 ### Part 1: User Models

 Somebody started creating a User model, but they're missing an important part.
 Open `model.py` and replace this missing line of code.